grenn24/News-Aggregator-with-chrome-extension-/README.md

 # Description

 ## Python Code
-Flask library is imported to create an application\
+Flask library is imported to create an application.\
-Requests library is imported to make HTTP requests to a news api server
+Requests library is imported to make HTTP requests to a news api server.

 Two main routes defined: